OCA/project/sale_order_project/README.rst

 Sale Order Project
 ==================

-This module is a base module that give the possibility to create a Project from a quotation, if a contract is set with use_tasks checked it will show the related project.
+This module is a base module that gives a possibility to create a Project from a quotation, if a contract is set with use_tasks checked it will show the related project.